 In addition to A/B testing targeting criteria, you’ll also want to A/B test creatives.
 You can test images and copy to see which creative resonates best with your audience.

 As with any A/B test, only change one variable at a time.
-For example, you may A/B test the headline in one version and the image in another to find the ultimate creative for your LinkedIn text aad.
+For example, you may A/B test the headline in one version and the image in another to find the ultimate creative for your text ad.

-5. Track results & adjust your strategy accordingly
+5. Track results and adjust your strategy accordingly

 Once your ad campaign is live, track your results and adjust your strategy based on what works best.
 Turn off the ads that aren’t performing well, and double down on the ones that are working.